 - Take advantage if your dog is looking at you.
 If you have trained a good recall, and your dog is eager to come when called, you'll see him sometimes looking at you in hopes of you calling him, takes advantage of this and call him!

 - What if you call your dog and he does not come to you at all?
 In this case, you should avoid repeating the command over and over again.
-Rather, if you can, go and get your dog but don't chase him or you may invent a fun game!
-Another option is to run away or leave the area, hoping he will follow you.
+Rather, if you can, go and get your dog but don't chase him or you may invent a fun game of keep-away!
+A great option is to run away or leave the area, hoping he will follow you.
 Feed treats when he catches up with you!

-- If your dog has a history of not coming to you and you really want to polish the command, change it.
-Your dog will have an easier time learning a new command from scratch than hearing you repeat a command she has learned to ignore for a long time.
+- If your dog has a history of not coming to you and you really want to polish the cue, change it.
+Your dog will have an easier time learning a new cue from scratch than hearing you repeat a command she has learned to ignore for a very long time.
 So if you used to call your dog saying "Rover come" change it the poisoned cue to "Rover here" so you can start from fresh.

-- Because as humans, we tend to talk a lot, and pronounce a dog's name often, many dogs respond very well to a whistle.
+- Because as humans, we tend to talk a lot, and pronounce a dog's name often, many dogs respond very well to a dog whistle.
 There are ultrasonic whistles that reach frequencies humans don't hear, whereas dogs hear them distinctly.
 Here is a guide: How to Whistle Train Your Dog.

 - While a dog can be taught to come when called, as with other training, this is something that requires time.
 A better bond between dog and dog owners plays an important role in training; this is something that takes time to build, but the results are everlasting and worthy the investment!.